 To create a randomized assignment, you add one or more randomized content blocks to a course unit.
-For each randomized content block, specify one or more libraries from which to draw the content, and indicate the number and optionally the type of problem to randomly give each student.
-If you specify more than one library from which to randomly draw components for the randomized assignment, the content from all specified libraries is combined before the random selection is made.
+For each randomized content block, specify a library from which to draw the content, and indicate the number and optionally the type of problem to randomly give each student.